Autopsy: Woman found dead in Brattleboro was shot - NewsBreak

 Anderson, 23, of Harvard, Massachusetts, died from a gunshot wound to the head, and the manner of death was determined to be a homicide.
 The Vermont State Police is working with other law-enforcement agencies in Massachusetts and New Hampshire to investigate the circumstances surrounding her death, including when and where she was killed and whether she was abducted.

-Davis, 34, of Fitchburg, Massachusetts, died after an officer-involved shooting Tuesday night in West Brattleboro .
+Davis, 34, of Fitchburg, Massachusetts, died after an officer-involved shooting Tuesday night in West Brattleboro.
 Police said he ran from investigators who were trying to question him, and then lunged at the officers with a knife.
-Anderson’s cellphone was among the evidence that investigators reportedly found in the area where Davis ran from police.‘First crime mystery of the social media age’ still unsolved
+Anderson’s cellphone was among the evidence that investigators reportedly found in the area where Davis ran from police.

 The autopsy determined Davis died of gunshot wounds to the torso, and the manner of his death is also considered a homicide.
 This determination was made because Davis’ death was caused by the intentional act of another person; it is not a ruling on whether the shooting was justified.
 That ruling, police said, will be made in separate, independent reviews by the Vermont Attorney General’s Office and the relevant county’s State’s Attorney’s Office.